chrissngn/cse15l-lab-reports/lab3.md

 `grep "cells\|genes" plos/journal.pbio.0020040.txt biomed/ar118.txt`
 ![image](https://user-images.githubusercontent.com/123513732/236716054-8c1b47d3-71f2-49bf-80e7-7c4e6e4f24a4.png)
-Description: In this example I combined the command's capability to search for multiple words and searching across multiple files.
-I searched for
+Description: In this example I combined the command's capability to search for multiple words, searching across multiple files, and across directories.
+I searched for "cells" and "genes" within a file in the `plos` directory and the `biomed` directory.
+The result that it returned included all the lines that either had "cells" or "genes" alongs with the file path within the technical directory.
+This is another case where searching for multiple words would be useful.

 ## Case-insensitive Search
 `grep -i "search term" <file name>`
 ![image](https://user-images.githubusercontent.com/123513732/236669321-a4c6fa73-8d62-422a-bb0e-b0ec5e47f1f8.png)
+Description: So far when using grep the search name needs to match exactly for the line to get returned, however, we know that "disease" and "Disease" are essentially the same word.
+If we wanted to get the result of all the lines that match regardless of the case of the letter if could be useful to use `-i` in the command.
+For this example I searched for "as" and it returned all the lines the either had "as" or "As."

-`grep -i "search term" <file1> <file2>`
+`grep -i "this" plos/journal.pbio.0020012.txt 911report/preface.txt`
 ![image](https://user-images.githubusercontent.com/123513732/236669461-35cf46cd-bcc5-49a3-a2d6-11fec0612c9c.png)
+Description: For this example I

 ## Inverse Match Search(printing all lines that do not match search term)
 `grep -v "search name" <file name>`